sapcc/hermes/README.md

 The Audit log can be used by information auditors or cloud based audit APIs to track events for a resource in a domain or project.
 Support teams can validate when customers communicate problems with cloud services, verify what occurred, and view additional detail about the customer issue.

-Hermetis enables customer access for audit relevant events that occur from OpenStack in an Open Standards CADF Format.
+Hermez enables customer access for audit relevant events that occur from OpenStack in an Open Standards CADF Format.
 - [CADF Format](https://www.dmtf.org/sites/default/files/standards/documents/DSP0262_1.0.0.pdf)
 - [CADF Standards](http://www.dmtf.org/standards/cadf)